Signs Your Child May Have an Eating Disorder: A Guide for Westchester Parents

 Changes in Energy, Focus, or Physical Well-Being

-When a teen isn’t getting enough nourishment, it can begin to affect their body and mind.
+When a child isn't getting enough nourishment, it can begin to affect their body and mind.

 This might look like low energy, difficulty concentrating, dizziness, or changes in sleep.
 These symptoms aren't always immediately connected to eating, but they can be important pieces of the larger picture.